droffilc1/AirBnB_clone/README.md

 ## Contributors

-This project was jointly created by [Melody Tsekeni](https://github.com/Mia-Tee) and [Clifford Mapesa](https://www.github.com/droffilc1)
+This project was created by [Clifford Mapesa](https://www.github.com/droffilc1)